ryantd42/NY-Legislative-Git/2023/A2258B-2023/bill.md

  ITED.
-NO PERSON, FIRM, PARTNERSHIP,  ASSOCIATION  OR  CORPORATION  SHALL INSTALL ANY KEYLESS SECURITY DEVICE USED TO CONTROL AND SECURE ACCESS TO THE COMMON AREAS OF ANY RESIDENTIAL BUILDING WITHOUT THE EXPRESS WRITTEN CONSENT  OF  THE MANAGER OR BOARD OF DIRECTORS OF SUCH PROPERTY.
-WHERE A KEYLESS SECURITY DEVICE HAS BEEN AUTHORIZED, ANY  INSTALLATION  OF  SUCH DEVICE  INCLUDING  HARDWARE AND SOFTWARE SHALL BE PERFORMED BY, OR UNDER THE SUPERVISION OF, THE OWNER OR OPERATOR OF THE ENTRY SYSTEM  IN  PLACE IN  SUCH  BUILDING, INCLUDING ANY AFFECTED OR INTERCONNECTED INTERCOM OR OTHER SECURITY SYSTEM.
+NO PERSON, FIRM, PARTNERSHIP,  ASSOCIATION  OR  CORPORATION  SHALL INSTALL ANY KEYLESS SECURITY DEVICE USED TO CONTROL AND SECURE ACCESS TO THE COMMON AREAS OF ANY RESIDENTIAL BUILDING WITHOUT THE EXPRESS WRITTEN CONSENT  OF  THE OWNER, PROPERTY MANAGER, BOARD OF DIRECTORS, OR AUTHOR- IZED PARTY OF SUCH PROPERTY.
+WHERE A KEYLESS SECURITY  DEVICE  HAS  BEEN AUTHORIZED,  ANY  INSTALLATION  OF SUCH DEVICE SHALL BE PERFORMED BY, OR WITH THE CONSENT OF, THE OWNER, PROPERTY MANAGER, BOARD OF DIRECTORS, OR AUTHORIZED PARTY IN PLACE IN SUCH BUILDING.
   § 2.
 This act shall take effect immediately.